kylemanna/cleanhawk250/PinHeaders.md

 ## P3 and P4 - Front and Rear Auxiliary Power

-Intended to power LEDs or other accessories.
+Intended to power LEDs, cameras fed directly from batteries or other accessories.

 Pin | Function
 ----|---------